Bone Marrow Stem Cells

 The Lasting Effects of Stem Cell Therapy

 The therapeutic effects of stem cells are long term.
-Very often, relief is felt within a few minutes after therapy.
+Very often, relief is felt within a few weeks or months after therapy.
 This is due to the stem cells’ abilities to reproduce swiftly.
 As the stem cells continue to multiply in the region of disease or injury, healing continues to increase.

 The stem cell population will grow until the cells are in physical contact with one another.
 The contact signals the now-differentiated cells that the disease and damage have reached their full healing potential.

-For most people seeking stem cell therapy, adipose stem cells are the best choice.
-But when it is not feasible for some reason, bone marrow stem cells provide an alternative.
+For most people seeking stem cell therapy bone marrow stem cells provide an alternative to traditional methods.
 When necessary, stem cell bone marrow therapy can be used for an ever-growing list of disorders, illnesses, and wound healing.

 The procedure of bone marrow aspiration at the National Stem Cell Institute (NSI) has made harvesting bone marrow stem cells far less painful and time-consuming.
 Our procedure allows patients to be helped on an outpatient basis within hours and without extensive recovery time or expensive overnight hospital stays.
 Harvesting stem cells through aspiration dramatically reduces the pain factor that is part of more conventional harvesting techniques.